Vikram-0912/Google-meet-clone/README.md

     ```

 5. **Access the Application**:
-    - Open your browser and navigate to `http://localhost:3000` to start using the GMeet clone.
+    - Open your browser and navigate to `http://localhost:3000` to start using the Google Meet clone.

 ## How It Works